 Friday: We cut meat, do ground and some sausage;

-Monday: We make sausage and add that to orders;
+Monday: We pack chilled sausage and sort orders;

 Tuesday: We deliver to our north and west routes; and